usc-mrel/PylotToneMRI/README.md

 Example for supplying the config file: `python script_to_run.py -c config_file_path.toml`.
 If no input config is supplied, `config.toml` is used as the default path.

 Most scripts also accepts list of inputs to be processed as a list of filepaths using `-f` or `--filepaths` switch.
+Filepaths can be provided as a space separated list (i.e. `python script_to_run.py -f PATH1 PATH2 ...`).
 If no filepath is provided, scripts will open a UI to select one or multiple files for processing.

 Following are the important notebooks/scripts for the typical usage: